ken-okabe/wayland-desktop-container/README.md

 ### How to set up your nested Wayland Desktop Environment with systemd-nspawn container, like VirtualBox

 This tutorial walks you through setting up Wayland Desktop Environment with linux systemd-nspawn container on your computer.
-This is similar to VMware Workstation or VirtualBox, but linux only, minimal overhead.
+This is similar to VMware Workstation or VirtualBox, but linux only with minimal overhead performance.

 ## A Quick Look at the final result